 Using a crisis as a catalyst for change in coaching teams

-Post by Diego Kerner, Managing Partner for Latin America.
+Post by Diego Kerner, Associate Partner for Latin America.

 I recently had the privilege of coaching an International Category team as they worked to re-start their business following the easing of lockdown, one of the four COVID-related growth challenges (below) we posted on here.
 The company had been badly hit, as most of their portfolio was snacks for out-of-home consumption, distributed in traditional ‘Mom & Pop’ stores.
 It was inspiring to see the team respond positively, rapidly creating a growth strategy that was enthusiastically endorsed by the board.

 In this post I share learning on coaching teams to respond to a crisis by using it as a catalyst for growth at a brand, business and team level.

 1.YOU control how you respond to the crisis